OK let’s play a more obscure game: Let’s Write A Robyn Hitchcock Song!

 Meeting New Friends:

-I was wearing an ancient Cure t-shirt that my sister has been begging me to throw out, and instead of throwing it out, I had repaired it with lace scraps, and a child came to compliment me on it.
+I was wearing an ancient Cure t-shirt that my sister has been begging me to throw out, and instead of throwing it out, I had repaired it with lace scraps, and a twenty something came to compliment me on it.
 He claimed that he was “the world’s biggest Cure fan” and that he had seen his first show in 2009.
 I told him I had seen my first show in 1986 at the Bronco Bowl, for Head on the Door, and he protested, I wasn’t even BORN then.
 That can’t be my problem, man!

 Here’s the Cure’s playlist, including Just One Kiss, which was never played in the US before, but which I really like.